Audience: You are expected to have successfully

 for their side-effects, provided their ctype

-(you could use a progn
+is :void (you could use a progn ending

-for that purpose).
+with (void) for that purpose).
 Such expressions

 appearing in the code chunk macrostring are expanded, at place of